coolrab/memory-game/README.md

 # Memory-Game

-Memory game is a mandatory project for the Udacity Nanodegree Front-End Web Developer Course.
  In this game players are required to match similar cards by using their memory.

 ## Table of Contents